Nucleolus and neural progenitor protein

 Nucleolus and neural progenitor protein (NEPRO) is a protein that in humans is encoded by the NEPRO gene.

 NEPRO functions as a Notch effector for the development and maintenance of neural progenitor cells in the neocortex.

-Biallelic variants in NEPRO can cause a rare ribosomopathy that affects the skeleton, resulting in severe short stature, brachydactyly, skin laxity, joint hypermobility, and joint dislocations.
+Biallelic variants in NEPRO can cause a very rare ribosomopathy known as anauxetic dysplasia type 3, which is characterized by severely impaired skeletal growth, resulting in severe short stature, brachydactyly, skin laxity, joint hypermobility, and joint dislocations.